Skip to main content

 What are the requirements to join?

-Eligibility to join an organization is based on the Office of Fraternity and Sorority Affairs current academic standard for good academic standing (2.50 cumulative GPA), or the organization’s academic requirement, whichever is higher.
-You also must have completed 12 credits and be a currently enrolled for 12 credits at Rutgers University – New Brunswick.
-Please consult the Office of Fraternity and Sorority Affairs website for additional information.
+Eligibility requirements are outlined on the Office of Fraternity and Sorority Affairs website Students must have a 2.5 cumulative GPA, completed 12 credits and be a currently enrolled for 12 credits at Rutgers University – New Brunswick.

-Joining a Greek organization does require a series of financial obligations, a combination of dues and fees that go towards operating expenses, chapter programming and in some cases maintaining a property.
-Simply put, chapter members fund their own events.
-These dues vary according to chapter, so it is best to consult the Financial Obligations that we’ve provided on each chapter’s page on our website.
-Specific questions about a chapter’s finances should be directed to the Chapter Treasurer or Advisor.
+Membership does require a series of financial obligations, a combination of dues and fees that go towards operating expenses, chapter programming and in some cases maintaining a property.
+Financial Obligations have been provided on each chapter’s page Specific questions about a chapter’s finances should be directed to the Chapter Treasurer or Advisor.

 What is Recruitment?

-Recruitment is the process of meeting current members, learning about and joining an organization.
-Typically recruitment is held in the first few weeks of each semester.
-It is an opportunity for students to meet the sorority members, ask questions, and define financial obligations, time commitments, and membership requirements.
-Whether or not you decide to join a Panhellenic sorority, recruitment is a great way to meet people and get acquainted with student life at Rutgers.
+Recruitment is the process of meeting current members, learning about an organization and being asked to join.
+Typically, recruitment is held in the first few weeks of each semester.
+Interested students can ask questions, learn about financial obligations, time commitments, and membership requirements.
+Whether or not you decide to join , recruitment is a great way to meet people and get acquainted with student life at Rutgers.

 What about hazing?

 Rutgers University, as well as each fraternity and sorority, has a zero-tolerance policy regarding hazing that is consistent with New Jersey state law.
 Hazing is contrary to the purposes of the Greek community and the Office of Fraternity and Sorority Affairs.
-If you feel that you or someone you know is participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Student Conduct,or RUPD.
+If you feel that you or someone you know is being hazed, contact the Office of Student Conduct,or RUPD.